confluentinc/demo-siem-optimization/README.md

 cybersecurity scenario.

 ## Starting up the environment
-You can run the demo with Confluent Cloud or Confluent Platform.
+You can run the demo with Confluent Cloud, Confluent Platform, or Wapstream.
 When running with Confluent Cloud, there are still some self-managed components that will run which are highlighted below.

 1. Confluent Cloud